 We will learn lots of new things.
 (The Sideways Wave)

 We will play with our friends.
 (The Bounce)

 We will enjoy our new class.
 (The Calm)

 More about Story Massage

 Ten simple massage strokes form the basis of Story Massage.
-These strokes have a child friendly name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
+These strokes have a descriptive such as The Wave or The Bounce and an easy to recognise symbol making it accessible for all ages and abilities.
 Our book, which contains instructions with illustrations for the strokes and over 25 massage stories, is available from the resources page of our website.
 Story Massage Book